 Sometimes, we may send you documents that are amendments, endorsements, attachments, inserts or riders.
 They change or add to the documents that they're part of.
 When you receive these, they are considered part of your Aetna plan for coverage.

 Where to next?
-Flip through the table of contents or try the Let's get started! section right after it.
-The Let's get started! section gives you a thumbnail sketch of how your plan works.
+Try the Let's get started! section.
+Let's get started! gives you a summary of how your plan works.
 The more you understand, the more you can get out of your plan.